microsoft/aroworkshop/_entries/03-02 deployment.md

 {% collapsible %}

-Use the following command
+Use the following command:

 `oc new-project ostoy`

-You should receive the following response
+You should receive the following response:

 ```
 $ oc new-project ostoy